-- going to www.ird.govt.nz (search keywords: overseas currency) and using the latest rates - using the mid-month exchange rates published in our Conversion of New Zealand dollars to overseas currency (IR270) exchange rate form.
-This is published in May each year and covers the previous 12 months - getting the exchange rate for the day the pension went into your overseas bank account from any trading bank.
+- going to ird.govt.nz/managing-my-tax and using the latest rates - getting the exchange rate for the day the pension went into your overseas bank account from any trading bank.

 To convert an amount of overseas currency to New Zealand dollars, divide the overseas amount by the rate for the month you received it.